EKGF/ekg-maturity/docs-fragments/pillar/business/business-enablers/operating-model/traditional-approach.md

-The development of an operating model without an enterprise knowledge graph would typically involve the following steps:
+The development of an operating model without an Enterprise Knowledge Graph would typically involve the following steps:

 1. _Identify the key components of the operating model_: This might include processes, systems, resources, and roles and responsibilities.